JYU-IBA/potku/README.md

 ### Linux and macOS

 Install cmake and gsl using the package manager of your distribution or homebrew.
-Then run the following shell script in `potku/dev` directory
+Then run the following shell script in `dev` directory

 ````
 $ ./build.sh